eduardogarcot/game-2048/README.md

 3. The objective is to create a tile with the number 2048.
 4. The game ends when the grid is full and no more moves are possible.

-## Technologies Used- HTML, CSS, and JavaScript for the front-end development.
-- [Library/Framework Name] for [specific functionality or feature].
-- [Library/Framework Name] for [specific functionality or feature].
-- [Any other technologies or tools used in the project].

 ## Installation